 - The current direction in NPN is from collector to emitter and in PNP from emitter to collector.

 - Switching time is faster in NPN & slower in PNP.

 - NPN turns ON when the electron enters the base region.
 Whereas, PNP transistor turns ON when holes enter the base terminal.

 - In both the transistors, the emitter-base junction is forward biased and the collector-base junction is reverse biased.

 - The ground signal is high in the case of PNP and low for NPN.

-- The emitter arrow is pointed in for PNP transistor, while it is pointed out in the case of NPN transistor.
+- The emitter arrow is pointed in for the PNP transistor, while it is pointed out in the case of the NPN transistor.

-Though most electronic circuits use NPN transistors (preferably for its speed) but still many circuits use PNP withing it.
+Though most electronic circuits use NPN transistors (preferably for their speed) but still many circuits use PNP withing it.
 Few applications are: